FilipusDev/iacarus/hetzner/README.md

 ### make vps-down

 `make vps-down` will destroy a selected VPS.
-It simple runs the `iacarus/hetzner/vps-destroy.sh` script.
+It simply runs the `iacarus/hetzner/vps-destroy.sh` script.

-This script has a "Safety Lock" so that you need to type the VPS name you're trying to destroy.
+This script includes a "Safety Lock" that requires you to type the VPS name you're trying to destroy.

 Also, it removes the configuration from `~/.ssh/config` file and `~/.ssh/known_hosts`.

 ```sh
 iacarus/hetzner main ❯ make vps-down

 🔍 Checking Pre-requisites...
 🔍 Fetching server list from Hetzner...
 Select a server: